pen-drop/pendrop/docs/QUICK_START.md

   - /components/button/props: must be object
 ```

-The AI will automatically fix the transformation and retry.
+The AI will automatically fix the extraction and retry.

 ### Authentication Issues